NeilJustice/ZenUnitAndMetalMock/README.md

 Testing Rigor Options:

--randomorder
+-random
    Run test classes, tests, and value-parameterized test cases in a random order.
 -randomseed=<S>
-   Set to S the random seed used by -randomorder and the ZenUnit::Random<T> family of random-value-generating functions.
+   Set to S the random seed used by -random and the ZenUnit::Random<T> family of random value generating functions.
    The default random seed is the number of seconds since 1970-01-01 00:00:00 UTC.
 -testruns=<N>
    Repeat the running of all tests N times.
-   Specify -testruns=3 -randomorder for three random test run orderings.
+   Specify -testruns=3 -random for three random test run orderings.
    Useful option for continuous integration servers to partially ensure that checked-in unit tests are robust with respect to ordering.
 -noskips